EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) sets the regulatory framework for radiofrequency EMF exposure in Australia, referencing the international ICNIRP guidelines.
 These thresholds are based on acute thermal effects and are designed to prevent tissue heating from a single device.
 What they do not model is the real-world scenario of a person simultaneously exposed to a laptop, a monitor, a router, a phone, and Bluetooth peripherals for eight or more hours a day.
 That is not a criticism of ARPANSA, it is simply an acknowledgement of what the guidelines were designed to measure and what they were not.

 At EMF Neutralizer, our position is direct: the aggregate daily burden is the relevant measure.
 A device that falls comfortably within ARPANSA guidelines in isolation may still contribute meaningfully to a total environmental load that the body registers over time.
-The evidence we see in customer outcomes, the sleep improvements, the reduction in persistent headaches, the lifted mental fatigue, is consistent with the view that addressing the cumulative daily exposure makes a real difference even when no single device would be classified as dangerous on its own.
+The qualitative patterns we see in customer feedback — sleep improvements, fewer persistent headaches, less afternoon mental fatigue — are consistent with the view that addressing cumulative daily exposure can make a real difference even when no single device would be classified as non-compliant on its own.
+Individual results vary.

 Common EMF Sources at Your Home Office Desk